chromealex/ecs/Docs/Manual-Deterministic.md

 ### Burst

 Now is 2021 and we are currently have no Burst deterministic functions.
 So in burst you can use Fixed-Point Math to be sure all calculations are identical on all platforms.
+It is recommend to use FloatingPoint.High btw.

+### Mono/IL2CPP Builds

+Unity Editor runs using mono, but all target builds must have IL2CPP compiler to works right with determinism.
+So you can use Mono builds with Unity Editor and IL2CPP builds with other IL2CPP builds, otherwise you've got some desync point.

 [![](Footer.png)](/../../#glossary)